 They do have a collector following, but the following is much less than that of Lionel of other eras, or Marx, or anything else for that matter.
 And the prices reflect that.

 I bought a box of junk this weekend for $35.
-Inside was a figure-8 of slot car track, some pieces of old slot cars, a few random pieces of Lionel track, and a Lionel Scout set from the 1962-1966 time period.
+Inside was a figure-8 of slot car track, some pieces of old slot cars, a few random pieces of Lionel track, and a Lionel Scout set from the 1962-1966 time period–the Cohn era.
 Included was a Lionel 2-4-2 steam locomotive (model number 242, appropriately) and corresponding tender, a flatcar, a hopper, a gondola, and a plain red unlettered caboose.

 While the writers in the train magazines dismiss Lionel’s cheap Scout locomotives as junk, I’ve found them reliable and, additionally, they’re more tolerant of bad track than the more expensive offerings.
 I can see how they’re more difficult to fix, and maybe they don’t hold up as well when they’re run for hours at a time, but when they’re worth between $10 and $15 I don’t see much room for complaint, either.
 If the motor dies in a few years, buy another locomotive and keep the old one for parts.
 Maybe you’ll find a deal on a mechanically sound Scout with a bad body.